phillid/sand-leek/README.md

 # sand leek
 ## experimental vanity onion address whatchamacallit

-Still early days.
-Warning: this tool doesn't yet do sanity checking on the keys produced.
-Use at your own risk and verify the keys' sanity yourself.

 ## Future work
 I have every intention to add GPU capability to sand leek.